smoqadam/radiopal/README.md

   - Connecting my calendar so the "host" can remind me of my appointments.

-  - Listening to my audiobook library every night at 9 PM.
+  - Listening to my audiobook library every night at 9 PM

-  - Automatically playing jazz when it's raining outside. top RSS feed headlines.
+  - Automatically playing jazz when it's raining outside

-  - Scraping my favorite unread email newsletters and turning them into a 10-minute podcast segment during my lunch break.
+  - Read top RSS headlines

   - Tying into smart home events, so the host casually announces when the laundry is done or the 3D printer finishes a job.